 – our family visiting Niagara Falls 42 years later in 1989 watching water cascade over the falls

-– one of our grown-up sons taking his family 22 years later, the water still cascading over the falls, as they too, rode on the still-running “Maid-of-the-Mist,” just like his grandparents.
+– one of our grown-up sons taking his family 22 years later, the water still cascading over the falls, as his family too, rode on the still-running “Maid-of-the-Mist,” just like his grandparents.

 And as far as I have heard, the water has not stopped – day and night it cascades over the falls to the rocks below.
 Tonight, the thought of this kind of love is like the comfort of a puffy down coat on a bone-chilling Chicago day in January.

-Tonight I pulled the album of our trip off the shelf and in green ink added the story of the steadfast love cascading over us.
+Tonight I pull the album of our trip off the shelf and i add this story of the steadfast love cascading over us.

-Sometimes I lose the sense of his presence and these kinds of things help me remember.
+Sometimes I lose the sense of his presence; these kinds of things help me remember.
 I want to remember.
 I want my sons to remember.

 I can’t get away from the idea today.